diethardsteiner/diethardsteiner.github.io/_posts/2018-02-11-Webspoon-Kubernates-Part-2.md

 kubectl apply -f webspoon-stateful-set-with-volume-claim-templates.yaml
 ```

-> **Note**: While it is an interesting exercise to create a stateful set, it is always worth questioning if your app is really stateful.
+> **Note**: While it is an interesting exercise to create a **stateful set**, it is always worth questioning if your app is really **stateful**.
 In the case of Webspoon you could argue strongly against it.
 Ideally you'd want a shared network drive to store the files or a central database repository.
 Currently GCP does not seem to offer a shared network drive with the Kubernetes service.

-### Exposing the app: Creating a Load Balancer
+#### Exposing the app: Creating a Load Balancer

 In order to access our app from the outside world, we will set up a **load balancer**.
 This is a single **entrypoint** which will distribute the workload to the available pods.
 Should the IP address of a given pod every change (e.g. one dies and it get rescheduled somewhere else), **Kubernetes** will automatically take care of making the load balancer aware of these changes.
 Also we can easily add or removed pods - the load balancer (or the service to be precise) will be automatically made aware of these changes.